ijazul-haq/nlpashto/readme.md

 ```

 **For Tokenization, Space Correction and Word segmentation**

+H. Ijazul, Q. Weidong, G. Jie, and T. Peng, "Correction of whitespace and word segmentation in noisy Pashto text using CRF," Speech Communication, vol. 153, p.
+102970, 2023.

 ```
 @article{HAQ2023102970,
   title={Correction of whitespace and word segmentation in noisy Pashto text using CRF},